-MHDC will automatically disburse funds in 25 percent increments on a monthly basis once sufficient back-up covering all previously disbursed funds has been received and approved.
+MHDC will disburse funds in 25 percent increments no more than once per month, once sufficient backup covering all previously disbursed funds has been received and approved.
 MHDC may advance funds in increments greater than 25 percent at its discretion if sufficient back-up is provided.
-Please see the sample disbursement chart below.